Selected stories

 System integration

-In 2007, I started to work on a project at ICW in which we integrated the hospital information systems of several customers using IHE standards.
+In 2006, I started to work on a project at ICW in which we integrated hospital information systems of several customers using IHE standards.
 Technical basis for the integration solutions was the Apache Camel integration framework for which I developed integration components that implement actor interfaces of several IHE profiles and a DSL for processing HL7 messages and CDA documents (see also this article for an introduction).
 In 2009, these extensions have been open sourced as Open eHealth Integration Platform (IPF) of which I’m the founder and initial lead developer.
 IPF has many production deployments in international customer projects today and is still actively developed by ICW, the sponsor of the open source project.
 IPF is a central component of ICW’s eHealth Suite and provides connectivity to a wide range of healthcare information systems.
 Its standard compliance has been certified in several IHE Connectathons.
 During my work on IPF I also became an Apache Camel committer.

 To meet the increasing scalability requirements in some IPF projects I started to investigate alternatives to Apache Camel’s routing engine.
 I decided to use Akka actors for message routing and processing which proved to be a better basis for scaling IPF applications under load.
 The result of these efforts was the akka-camel module that I contributed to Akka in 2011.
 It implements a generic integration layer between Akka actors and Apache Camel components, including the IHE components of IPF.
-The akka-camel module is still part of Akka today and has many production deployments.